PhD funding

 Stipend and Tuition and Fee Waiver

 The standard Teaching Assistantship carries with it an annual stipend announced each year by the Graduate College.
-As a 50% FTE appointment, the English PhD student stipend amount is generally more than $18,000, although the final amount changes from year to year.
+As a 50% FTE appointment, the English PhD student stipend amount for AY 24-25 is $24,200 although the final amount changes from year to year subject to union contract negotiations.
 Students are informed of the final amount in the assistantship agreement contract.
 Its renewal is contingent on satisfactory performance in the program.

 Assistantship waivers cover the following fees assessed by the University: